raicho81/phar_ttt/README.md

 * I am using git LFS in this repo (because of the traing data files) so you may need to install/initialize git LFS
 * I've implemented (finally) ingesting of the training data in Postgres instead of using RAM and dumping the training data in files.
 * I've implemented a multicore version for training with multiprocessing and also now ingesting training data from multiple machines running the program should be OK.
+I had some *really* bad time trying to implement the the multicore version wih Processes isntead of threads.
 * install with:
   * bash$ python3 -m pip install numpy
   * bash$ python3 -m pip install dynaconf